Here you can read some useful info about Budapest, what to do upon arrival, how to find housing and other essential tips.

 The main campus of the University is just a 15-minute-journey from the city center by taking Metro line 2 in the direction of Örs Vezér tere which is the station where you have to get off.
 Go down the underpass in front of the Metro station, and leave it via the second exit on the left-hand side.
 Follow the bicycle path and you will reach the University in 3 minutes.

-About housing options in Budapest, please visit THIS page.
+About accommodation options in Budapest, please visit our DORMITORY & ACCOMMODATION page.

 The capital of Hungary is home to many fascinating sites, buildings, buzzing nightlife, high-profile cultural events and so on.